o-ran-sc/o-du-l2/docs/overview.rst

   The frequency of these slot indications is determined by the numerology(Mu) supported.
   5G NR MAC forwards these slot indications to the 5G NR SCH and DU APP modules.

 - When the first slot indication reaches the DU APP, cell is marked as up.
+If O1 is enabled, DU APP triggers an alarm to SMO to indicate the CELL is UP.

 - The 5G NR SCH, keeps tracking the SSB and SIB1 ocassions on receiving regular slot indications.
   On detecting the relevant ocassion, 5G NR SCH schedules SSB/SIB1 and forwards the DL Scheduling Information to 5G NR MAC.